sympa18/AZ-500-Azure-Security/2020/Instructions/Labs/LAB_14_Security Center.md

 1. To view all activity for this VM click on the **elipsis** to the right of **myVM** and select **View Activity Log**

-**Results**: You have now completed this lab and can move onto the next lab in the series
+**Results**: You have now completed this lab and can move onto the next lab in the series.
+Do not remove the resources from this lab as they are needed for the Azure Sentinel Lab.